Review by Ian Keogh

 Michelinie’s still around for an issue in which Todd McFarlane’s pencilling has begun to escalate Spider-Man’s sales into the stratosphere.
 The work’s a combination of detail filled decoration and astoundingly distorted anatomy, but dynamically laid out.
 It’s a shame that editorial sloppiness doesn’t bother filling the readership in on what occurred prior to this conclusion of a multi-parter.

-The best work here is by Romita Jr cemented in his more familiar style, and part of the acclaimed Spider-Man run written by J. Michael Straczynski.
+The best work here is by Romita Jr cemented in his more familiar style (sample art right), and part of the acclaimed Spider-Man run written by J. Michael Straczynski.
 The plot’s basic, featuring Captain America and Doctor Doom, but enlivened by Straczynski’s clever dialogue, decent dramatic pacing and great art.
 It’s a shame the lead-in’s not provided as it diminishes the effect.
 That can be found in The Life and Death of Spiders, or volume two of Amazing Spider-Man by JMS.

 This collection was presumably issued partly to capitalise on fan anger about Mary Jane and Peter Parker being separated a year before this publication in One More Day.
 While including the long out of print graphic novel Parallel Lives, there are also some odd editorial choices.
 Why, for instance, include a story preceding the marriage of Peter and Mary Jane, in which they talk about their wedding, yet not bother reprinting the wedding itself?